stevedekorte/strvct.net/README.md

 #### Dynamic Inspectors

-Properties with complex structures, like sets of valid values or valid values organized in a tree structure may dynamically create a model structure when accessed which can be navigated as if they were part of the model.
+Properties with complex structures, like sets of valid values or valid values organized in a tree structure may dynamically create a temporary model structure when accessed which can be navigated as if they were part of the model.

 [editable properties example]